Queens: Economy

 Education and health services were the next largest sector in Queens and comprised almost 24% of the borough's jobs in 2004; in 2012, transportation and warehousing, and retail were the second largest at 12% each.
 The manufacturing and construction industries in Queens are among the largest of the city and accounted for nearly 17% of the borough's private sector jobs in 2004.
 Comprising almost 17% of the jobs in Queens is the information, financial activities, and business and professional services sectors in 2004.

 As of 2003, Queens had almost 40,000 business establishments.
 Small businesses act as an important part of the borough's economic vitality with two-thirds of all businesses employing between one and four people.

 Several large companies have their headquarters in Queens, including watchmaker Bulova, based in East Elmhurst; internationally renowned piano manufacturer Steinway & Sons in Astoria; Glacéau, the makers of Vitamin Water, headquartered in Whitestone; and JetBlue Airways, an airline based in Long Island City.

 Long Island City is a major manufacturing and back-office center.
 Flushing is a major commercial hub for Chinese American and Korean American businesses, while Jamaica is the major civic and transportation hub for the borough.

+Queens is home to Resorts World New York City which is the only casino hotel in New York City.
+They are actively bidding for a full casino license which would allow the resort to be redeveloped into an integrated resort.
+Another proposed integrated resort with a casino, Hard Rock Hotel & Casino Metropolitan Park has also been proposed to be built adjacent to CitiField if awarded a full casino license.